DAC Aréna

 MOL Aréna is a football stadium in Dunajská Streda, Slovakia.
 It is the home ground of a local club FC DAC 1904 Dunajská Streda and has an all-seated capacity of 12,700 people.
 The intensity of the floodlighting is 1,800 lux.

+In European competitions, the stadium is known as DAC Aréna due to advertising rules.

 History

 The stadium was opened in 1953.
 The main stand was built in the first half of the 1980s and was inaugurated for the 1985 Spartakiad.
 The capacity was 16,410 spectators.
 The stadium underwent reconstruction in 2008, when DAC 1904 Dunajská Streda started to play in Corgoň Liga.

 In the 2016-17 league season, DAC drew an average home attendance of 4,112, the highest in the league.

 2016–2019 reconstruction

 The old stadium was replaced with a new, modern arena with a capacity of 12,700 spectators between 2016 and 2019.

 The old stands (except the main stand) were demolished in spring 2016.
 The construction of a new stadium began in June 2016.
 In the beginning two new stands were built.
 The main construction works were finished in September.
 The stadium was ready for matches of the Slovak football league in November.
+Current members of Toldy Construct team also contributed to this project.
+They helped to realize specialised construction and design elements of the facade and roof.

 Afterwards, the main stand with dressing rooms, VIP and press rooms, fanshop, club museum and a restaurant was constructed.

 Finally, the last stand was constructed which replaced the old main stand.
 The arena was finished in January 2019.

 The new arena has a 4-star UEFA standard, so it can be used for international matches.